pigslyer/Paws-Plunder/README.md

 }
 ```
 - Make sure to change `executablePath` to the path where your Godot binary is located.
 Also either escape backslashes or use forward slashes.
 - Open the `.sln` file in the root directory.
 Launch the profile which you've just configured ("Godot" by default).
-You should be able to debug (try setting breakpoints) and IntelliSense autocomplete should work with Godot specifics.
+You should be able to debug (try setting breakpoints) and use IntelliSense with Godot specifics.